 This week, I completed the code for the kinematics equations in Python, wrote a code outline for connecting to and communicating with the Arduino, and helped Raunak start the code for QR code scanning.
 I also contributed to creating the design review presentation; specifically, I helped with writing the low-level breakdowns and images.

-I hope to finish the QR scanning code and get it working on online QR code test data sets.
+I’m working to finish the QR scanning code and get it using real QR code test data sets.
 Ideally, I also hope to get it working on real-life QR codes that we print out, since our camera should arrive next week.

 Matt’s Status Report for 2/8/25